imagekitio/docs-keep-a-changelog/features/image-transformations/image-enhancement-and-color-manipulation.md

 To enable shadows on images larger than 2MP, you can resize the images either in the same chain or a chained transformation.

-For example, for a 3MP image, `e-shadow` would not work.
-But `w-200,e-shadow` or `w-200:e-shadow` would work.
-See examples below:
+e.g. For a 3MP image, `e-shadow` would not work.
+But `w-500,e-shadow` or `w-500:e-shadow` would work.

-For an input image with dimensions 2216x1500 (3MP), the following shadow transformation will return an error with status code 400: `https://ik.imagekit.io/demo/tr:e-shadow/lipstick_2M.png`.
+We have an input image with dimensions 2216x1500 (3MP).
+Applying only the shadow transformation will return an error with status code 400: `https://ik.imagekit.io/demo/tr:e-shadow/lipstick_2M.png`.

 Resize the image as follows to apply a shadow successfully: